ajayfoo/math-notes/college_algebra.typ

   + Multiplication: Numbers may be multiplied in any order without affecting the product. $ a times b=b times a $ $ "eg." 3 times -4 = -4 times 3 $
   *NOTE*: Neither subtraction of division is commutative. $"eg." 1-2 eq.not 2-1$ and $1 div 2 eq.not 2 div 1$.
-+ *Associative Properites*: Numbers can be grouped differently without affecting the result.
++ *Associative Properties*: Numbers can be grouped differently without affecting the result.
   + Addition: $a + (b + c) = (a + b) + c$
   + Subtraction: $a times (b times c) = (a times b) times c$.